balena-io/docs/pages/projects.md

 A [Firebase][firebase]-backed Digital Temperature Logger allowing you to connect devices with multiple temperature sensors to a central cloud-based datastore.

+### Cloud Synchronised Streaming Radios

+[Repository][sonos-clone]

+Build your own version of Sonos cloud synchronised speakers using Grooveshark, some raspberry pis and resin.io.
+It also has an awesome frontend web app [link][clonos-frontend] that allows you to search and queue up songs in a playlist so that all the rooms in your house are in perfect harmony.

 ### resin-samba

 [Repository][resin-samba] by [Aleksis Brezas][aleksis]